MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/azure-arc/remote-support-for-windows-server.md

 # Configure Remote Support for Arc-enabled Windows servers

 By enabling Remote Support (preview), you allow a Microsoft Support professional to resolve your issue faster by accessing your device remotely for troubleshooting.
 You have complete control over the level of access that Microsoft support professionals have, the duration of access, and your consent is required to access your device.
-Microsoft support can only access your device after you have submitted a support request.
+Microsoft support can only access your device after you submitted a support request.
 To learn how to create a request, see [Create an Azure support request](/azure/azure-portal/supportability/how-to-create-azure-support-request).

 Once remote support is activated, Microsoft Support gains temporary access to your device.
 Access is made through a secure, audited, and compliant channel that uses HTTPS over port 443 with TLS 1.2 encrypted traffic.
 The actions Microsoft support professionals can perform are limited to what you allow, using [Just Enough Administration](/powershell/scripting/security/remoting/jea/overview) (JEA).
 This process involves authenticated access between you and Microsoft support for diagnostics, troubleshooting, and remediation actions.

-To streamline setup and improve support issue resolution, the remote support arc extension can pre-install the remote support agent on all cluster nodes and support the configuration of scheduled tasks for JEA.
+To streamline setup and improve support issue resolution, the remote support Arc extension can preinstall the remote support agent on all cluster nodes and configure scheduled tasks for Just Enough Administration (JEA).
 The JEA workflow is as follows:

 [ ![A screenshot of the Just Enough Administrator remote support workflow.](../media/azure-arc/azure-arc-remote-support-just-enough-administration.png)](../media/azure-arc/azure-arc-remote-support-just-enough-administration.png#lightbox)